Historic Quarters logo

 Visitors in 2025 can still experience its grandeur.
 The main hall's tiles remain vibrant and captivating.
 It provides a stunning introduction to Porto's rich heritage.
 It truly feels like stepping back in time.

 Beyond its beauty, the station offers practical amenities.
 These include ticketing services, shops, and cafes.
 It is conveniently located near many other attractions.
 Exploring nearby historic neighborhoods in Porto is easy from here.
+The adjacent Ribeira district and the charming Miragaia waterfront are just a short walk away.

 Frequently Asked Questions